-Australia’s Chief Plant Protection Officer (ACPPO), Dr Kim Ritman, is the primary representative of, and an advisor to, the Australian Government on all matters relating to Australia’s plant health status and its supporting systems.
+Australia’s Chief Plant Protection Officer (ACPPO) , is the primary representative of, and an advisor to, the Australian Government on all matters relating to Australia’s plant health status and its supporting systems.

-Working from within the Department of Agriculture and Water Resources, Dr Ritman aims to promote a shared vision for plant health that protects and enhances Australia’s valuable plant resources and production capacity.
-Achieving this objective:
+From within the Department of Agriculture , Dr Ritman promotes a shared vision for plant health that protects and enhances Australia’s valuable plant resources and production capacity.
+This :

 - protects the environment

 - reduces plant pest pressures